bioinfomaticsCSU/BOSS/README.md

 	BOSS is an scaffolder which aims to determine the orientations and orders of contigs.
 	The contigs can be produced by any assembler.
+	The input read data of BOSS is paired-end or Mate-pair read set, in which the left read library and the right read library should have the same read length.

 2) Before installing and running
 ```